opentelekomcloud/docs-next/docs/blueprints/by-use-case/collaboration/deploy-formbricks-on-cce.md

 ## Creating a CCE Cluster

 To proceed with the setup, you'll need to provision a Cloud Container Engine (CCE) cluster.
-Use the Open Telekom Cloud wizard for cluster creation, and pay close attention to the following configuration specifics:
+Use the T Cloud Public wizard for cluster creation, and pay close attention to the following configuration specifics:

 - **High Availability (HA)**: For this blueprint, a non HA-cluster was used which is not advised for production workloads.
 However, if your workload demands fault tolerance and availability guarantees, consider enabling HA during creation—as this setting is immutable post-deployment.
 - **Network Placement**: Ensure the CCE cluster is provisioned within the **same VPC** as the RDS instance to facilitate secure and low-latency communication.